alisw/alibuild/docs/reference.markdown

     `build_requires`, and `alibuild-generate-module` won't pull in build requirements' modulefiles.
-  - `force_rebuild`: set it to `true` to force re-running the build recipe every time you invoke alibuild on it.
+  - `force_rebuild`: set it to `true` to force re-running the build recipe every time you invoke bits on it.
   - `prefer_system_check`: a script which is used to determine whether or not the system equivalent of the package can be used.
 See also `prefer_system`.
 If the `--no-system` option is specified, this key is not